 Option b is incorrect.
 Delaying of notifications is completely fine.
 But it is not acceptable if facebook.com goes down because of the delay in notifications.
 Here, availability is given a higher priority over consistency.

 Option c is correct.
-Bank account details are sensitive information and they have to be consistent and correct.
-So, if the latest accurate information is not available, then its better to declare an outage than showing wrong information to the customer.
+Bank account details are sensitive information, and they have to be consistent and correct.
+So, if the latest accurate information is not available, then it’s better to declare an outage than showing wrong information to the customer.

 Option d is incorrect.
 Go through the use cases again.
 One of the remaining options is the correct answer.

-Q3) Pick the statement which is not true regarding CAP theorem?
+Q3) Pick the statement that is true about the CAP theorem?

-A in CAP refer to Accuracy in CAP theorem
+In CAP, ‘A’ stands for Accuracy

-If partition tolerance is not considered then the datastore is an RDBMS system
+If partition tolerance is not considered, then the datastore will be an RDBMS system

-Consistency guarantees that every node in the distributed system must have identical configuration
+Consistency guarantees that every node in the distributed system has an identical configuration

-None of these
+None of the above

 Option a is incorrect.
-A in CAP refers to availability
+In CAP, ‘A’ stands for availability.

 Option b is correct.
 RDBMS systems are not used to process data using distributed computing.
-Hence, partition tolerance is out of context for RDBMS systems
+Hence, partition tolerance is out of context for RDBMS systems.

 Option c is incorrect.
 Consistency guarantees that every node in the distributed system returns the same, most successful, recent write.

 Option d is incorrect.
-Please go through the use cases again, one of the remaining options is the correct answer.
+Go through the use cases again; one of the remaining options is the correct answer.

-Q4) There is a need of storing transactional data generated by a Bank’s ATM.
-The data is to be stored in tabular format.
-According to CAP theorem, which type of datastore will be used for this:
+Q4) There is a need to store the transactional data generated by a bank’s ATM.
+The data is to be stored in a tabular format.
+According to the CAP theorem, which type of datastore should be used for this dataset?

 CA